 The gift will mean more when your recipient knows that they can’t find anything like it anywhere else.

 This is why you should make your own gift baskets from scratch.
-The gesture shows your gift recipient that you put thought into their present and gives you the freedom to pick out wines that you know your friend, loved one, or coworker will adore.
+The gesture shows your gift recipient that you put thought into their present and gives you the freedom to pick out wines that you know your friend, loved one, or colleague will adore.
 The gift will mean more when your recipient knows that they can’t find anything like it anywhere else.
+Moreover, if your gift recipient is a wine enthusiast, they’ll appreciate being given a rare vintage from a renowned house rather than the same non-vintage bottles everyone else gets in a typical pre-made basket.
+The most important component of a fine Champagne gift basket is the quality of the wine itself.

 The Anatomy of a Perfect Champagne Gift Basket

-To create the best DIY Champagne gift baskets from scratch this holiday season, it helps to stick to a theme or category for your basket.
-A few options include: wine-centered, food-centered, or a sample basket featuring a wide range of wine styles.
+To create the best Champagne gift baskets from scratch this holiday season, it helps to stick to a theme or category for your basket.
+A few options include wine-centered, food-centered, or sample baskets featuring a wide range of wine styles.
 The basket you create ultimately depends on the gift recipient’s preferences.
-For example, one of my friends is trying to get into fine Champagne, so this holiday season, I plan on giving her a curated gift basket filled with six splits from some of the best Champagne producers.
-However, I wouldn’t give this same type of basket to my father-in-law because he’s already an experienced Champagne connoisseur.
-Instead, I would give him a basket with just two or three standard-size bottles or magnums of fine, age-worthy wine from producers I know he likes.

 The wine itself should take up most of the space in the basket, as it’s the most important component.

-To make your own custom basket, take a look at our three main categories in greater detail below:
+To make your own custom basket, take a look at the three main categories in greater detail below:

 To make this basket, first select at least two standard-size or magnum-size bottles of Champagne.
 If you can fit a third bottle in the basket, even better.
 The wine itself should take up most of the space in the basket, as it’s the most important component.
-The bottles you choose should also match your gift recipient’s preferences and be high in quality (this is the time to splurge on an older bottle of vintage Champagne).
+The bottles you choose should also match your gift recipient’s preferences and be high in quality (this is the time to splurge on an aged bottle of vintage Champagne, like 2003 Dom Pérignon P2 Plénitude Deuxième).
 To fill in the rest of the basket, include practical items like a cork stopper designed specifically for Champagne, a Champagne saber, invitations to exclusive winery tasting events, or a full year of professional wine storage services.

 Another option is to create a gift basket centered around perfect food pairings.
 This is a great gift for people who think of themselves as foodies or for anyone on your gift list who wants to learn more about pairing wine with food.
 Your goal is to create a complete, restaurant-quality tasting experience in a single basket.

 To make this gift, start with just one or two quality bottles of Champagne that you want to showcase and work backward from there.
-If you pick two bottles of Champagne, make sure they are similar in flavor profile and style, as the food should complement both.
-For example, brut or extra brut Champagne often pairs best with citrus fruits, rich, creamy cheese, or buttery shortbread cookies (the acidity cuts through the richness of the dessert).
+If you pick two bottles of Champagne, make sure they are similar in flavor profile and style so the food complements both.
+For example, brut or extra brut Champagne often pairs best with citrus fruits, creamy cheeses, or buttery shortbread cookies (the acidity cuts through the richness of the dessert).
 Meanwhile, demi or doux Champagne pairs well with tarts, chocolates, and other sweet snacks.
 It’s a good idea to follow the same structure as a charcuterie board: include a mix of different textures, like cheese spreads and crunchy crackers, as well as different flavors, like sweet jam and savory foie gras.

 If your gift recipient isn’t very familiar with fine Champagne, deciding which bottles to include in the gift basket can be difficult.
-Should you go with yeasty Bollinger or floral Deutz?
-Since your gift recipient doesn’t have a lot of experience with Champagne, they might not know themselves which style they prefer.
+Should you go with yeasty Bollinger or the freshness of Pierre Gimonnet et Fils?
+Since your gift recipient doesn’t have a lot of experience with Champagne, they might not know which style they prefer.

 In this case, your Champagne gift basket could contain a sampling of as many different types of Champagne as you can find in small format bottles.
-Many prestige Champagne labels, like Bollinger La Grande Année, are only available in standard sizes or larger, but you can still find a number of excellent wines in the 187.5 ml to 375 ml range.
-Using smaller bottles lets you fit more of them in the basket, allowing your gift recipient to try each of the wines without committing to drinking an entire standard-size bottle of each.
+Using smaller bottles lets you fit more of them into the basket, so your gift recipient can try each of the wines without committing to drinking an entire standard-size bottle of each.
 This will also give them a sense of each Champagne producer’s house style, which may inspire them to seek out other labels from those producers.

 Choose at least one wine with a floral, delicate style and at least one that is rich and yeasty.

 One of the best things about a Champagne gift basket is its flexibility.
-For close friends and family you can go all out, adding lots of extras that you know they’ll enjoy.
-For a coworker or new friend you might make the basket simpler and smaller, with just one bottle of wine and a few other components.
-If you’re not sure which specific wines to include in your basket, we’ve compiled a list of recommendations below to help you get started.
+For close friends and family, you can go all out, adding lots of extras that you know they’ll enjoy.
+For a coworker or new friend, you might make the basket simpler and smaller, with just one bottle of wine and a few other components.
+If you’re not sure which wines to include in your basket, we’ve compiled a list of recommendations below to help you get started.

 The Best Non-Vintage Bottles for Champagne Gift Baskets

 Non-vintage Champagne is a great choice for food-centered wine baskets because the right foods can significantly enhance the flavor of these wines.
 For example, non-vintage Moët & Chandon is delicious on its own, but when paired with a cheese platter, the nuttiness of the wine comes through more strongly.
-Non-vintage wine is also the ideal choice if you want to build a basket of small format bottles in a wide range of flavors and styles since most fine Champagne producers only offer split or half-bottle sizes of their non-vintage wine.
+Non-vintage wine is also the ideal choice if you want to build a basket of small format bottles in a wide range of flavors and styles since most fine Champagne producers offer split or half-bottle sizes of their non-vintage wine.
+Some non-vintage bottles even have significant value on the secondary market as well, particularly wines made by top houses or ones that were crafted using labor-intensive winemaking techniques.
+So, whether you’re making a basket for someone who is new to Champagne or someone who already has a sizable collection, non-vintage wines are a great choice.

 Even if you don’t know which types of Champagne your gift recipient likes, you might be able to guess based on other wines they drink.